Job Prospects... At a glance

 *Growth projections are for the broader category “Information and Organisation Professionals”.

-The number of analysts has increased quickly over the last few years, and employment is expected to keep growing quickly onwards past 2020 to 2025.
-Note: employment has grown especially quickly for analysts in IT-related fields, and the projections are based in this subset of analysts.
+The number of analysts has increased stronglyly over the last few years, and employment is projected to continue past 2023 to 2028.
+Note: employment has grown especially rapidly for analysts in IT-related fields, and the projections are based in this subset of analysts.

 Source: Statistics NZ Census and MBIE projections